sylhare/sylhare.github.io/_posts/2020/2020-03-24-Testing-with-js-with-jest.md

 });
 ```

-## With snapshot
+### With snapshot

 You can also test using snapshots.
 Very useful with legacy code with no tests.
-It basically keep in memory what the output was.
+It basically keeps in a file what the output was, be sure to commit the snapshot files for your integrated tests on your
+CI/CD to run properly.
 When failing, it will ask you either to update the snapshot or not.

-Testing only with snapshot is not recommended because you can let bug pass in tests by mistake.
+Testing only with snapshot is not recommended because you can let bug pass in tests by mistake, like updating with an
+error the snapshot when the test was actually failing for real.

 ```js
 it('will fail every time', () => {